Amoghmanoranjith/EventManager/README.md

-Explore the Database part to look at the database setup, sql dump and description along with justification for the selected system designs
+## The Database part to look at the database setup, sql dump and description along with justification for the selected system designs

-Explore the application part for a Nextjs application which operates on the database along with the live deployment on vercel
+## The application part for a Nextjs application which operates on the database along with the live deployment on vercel